-Big Yellow holds the cleaner structural position, with the lead spread across growth and profitability.
-EastGroup Properties still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward EastGroup Properties, which does not confirm the structural lead.
+Big Yellow holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+EastGroup Properties still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+In the market, EastGroup Properties carries the stronger setup — intact trend against Big Yellow's broken trend.
 That leaves a split case: the structural lead stays with Big Yellow, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BYG.L: STOXX 600, EGP: Russell 1000).